What Is AIOps? Meaning, Examples, and Use Cases

 Root cause analysis.
 AI can assist in identifying the reason that a problem occurred.

 Event correlation.
-Machine learning models efficiently scan large volumes of data and detect the most important events within them.
+Machine learning models efficiently scan large volumes of data and detect the most important events.

-Automated remediation.
-Automatic systems can solve some problems and troubleshoot them without human intervention.

 Performance modelling.
 AI is used to model performance and design potential solutions.

 Cohort analysis.
-User data is analysed to understand better when errors occur, why they occur, and how to fix them for improved performance.
+User data is analysed to understand better when errors occur, why, and how to fix them for improved performance.

-AIOps brings the power of artificial intelligence and machine learning to the IT domain, providing the latest cutting-edge tools used in advanced analytics today.
-In effect, AIOps allow IT professionals to perform descriptive, diagnostic, prescriptive, behavioural, and predictive analytics to improve their operations.
+AIOps brings the power of AI and ML to the IT domain, providing the most cutting-edge tools used in advanced analytics today.
+AIOps allows IT professionals to perform descriptive, diagnostic, prescriptive, behavioural, and predictive analytics to improve their operations.

 Lower operational costs and increased ROI for IT solutions